jlmelville/sneer/docs/dimensionality.md

 multi-scaled neighbor embedding because you calculate the input probabilities for multiple perplexities.

-Here I'm going to derive an analytical expression for the dimensionality that only requires one perplexity calculation.
+Here I'm going to derive an analytical expression for the dimensionality with the use of the exponential kernel (exponential with regard to the squared distances, or gaussian in the raw distances, if you prefer) that only requires one perplexity calculation.

 First, some definitions.
 This discussion of dimensionality involves the input probabilities, so we will assume the use of gaussian similarities, not anything